What are phthalates?

 Fact: Studies have found vinyl raincoats are often loaded with toxic chemicals, including phthalates.37

-Tip: Look for PVC-free materials in rain gear, particularly for children.
+Tip: Look for PVC-free/phthalate-free materials in rain gear, particularly for children.

 Fact: Inflatable mattresses contain phthalates that continue to outgas as SVOCs, even after the new smell goes away.

 Tip: Although PVC-free air mattresses are not an ideal sleeping arrangement, they are a better option than vinyl mattresses.
-Look for PVC-free options like the EcoLite or Pakmat from Aerobed or the Kelty Sleep Eazy.
+Look for PVC-free /phthalate-free options like the EcoLite or the Kelty Sleep Eazy.

 Tip: Say no to vinyl back packs, plastic notebook binders and lunch boxes.
-Check out this PVC-free school supply list for safe school supply options.
+Check out this supply list for safe school supply options.

 Fact: New car smells are due to phthalates from vinyl dashboards and other components, which continue to outgas as an SVOC even after the smell disappears.39